zechrom13/Team-Golf/README.md

 - connect automated system with the pharmacy management system (contains customer data and medication history of known customers, stock information, prices)
     - customer data: if the customer could for example use a customer card barcode to log in to the automated system, information like age, other medication or allergies would be available to the automated system
     - stock information and prices: an integration of the stock database enables - instead of suggesting the same nose spray for every customer with a congested nose - medication suggestions dependent on the current availability, expiration date of products in stock or the margin from current purchasing conditions.
+    - in this case, data privacy/security becomes an issue: medical data is particularly worth protecting. in our example, the process is kept anonymous.
 - in principle, extensions for data gathering (measurement of basic biomarkes such as body temperature or blood pressure) could be added via sensors attached to the machine
 - fun, interactive 3D animations of a human body might help the customer to indicate where he/she has got problems (like pain or rash)
 - sound examples (sound of dry, irritable coughing vs. productive cough with mucus) or pictures (dermatological problems) could be presented to the customer, to help him self-diagnose